smadurange/matrix-digital-rain/README.txt

-# Matrix Digital Rain
+MATRIX DIGITAL RAIN

-Pure C implementation of the famous [digital rain](https://en.wikipedia.org/wiki/Matrix_digital_rain) effect from _The Matrix_ series for Linux inspired by [fakesteak](https://github.com/domsson/fakesteak).
+Pure C implementation of the famous digital rain effect from The Matrix, inspired [fakesteak](https://github.com/domsson/fakesteak).
 While trying to keep the simplicity and lightweightness of fakesteak as much as possible, I have added the following characteristics.

  - Simulation pattern is closer to the one seen during Neo and Cypher's conversation in the first Matrix movie.